Change to a Water Allocation (Zone; Priority; Purpose; Name)

-To change a Water Allocation it is necessary for the Water Allocation Holder to apply to the Department for a "Dealing Certificate".
-Solicitor/Customer complete a Change to a Water Allocation Application form and submit to SunWater with the required documentation detailed on the form.
+To change a Water Allocation, it is necessary for the Water Allocation Holder to apply to the Department for a “Dealing Certificate”.
+Solicitor/Customer completes an Application for Subdivision/Change of Water Allocation Form and submits to SunWater with the required documentation detailed on the form.

-Note: Change to an Operational Location but within the same Zone does not require a Dealing Certificate as application should be lodged directly to SunWater
+Note: Change to an Operational Location but within the same Zone does not require a Dealing Certificate the application form should be lodged directly to SunWater.

 1. Solicitor/Customer lodges the change request with the Department